jbasen/Crestron-Hubitat-Integration/README.md

 # Crestron-Hubitat-Integration
+Version 3.6.2 - I haven't been able to find a solution to the problem setting the Maker API App PostURL field on a 3 series processor.
+So, to make this as painless as possible the code now only tries to set this field on a 4 series processor.
+People using running the code on a 3 series processor will have to manually set the PostURL field.
+The code checks if it is running on a 3 or 4 series processor and only tries to set the PostURL field on a 4 series processor.
+So, once a person running the code on a 3 series processor manually sets the PostURL field, they won't have to repeat that step again unless their processor IP address changes or the port they wish their processor to listen for messages changes.
+See step 15 below for information on setting this field.

 Version 3.6.1 - It turns out the PostURL bug was only fixed on a 4 Series Crestron processor.
 The code now differentiates whether it is running on a 3 series or 4 series processor to create the proper get